 NOTE: Enrolment in the following courses is available to both graduate and Initial Teacher Education candidates.
 Initial Teacher Education candidates who select one of these courses to fulfill the Related Studies component will receive a credit towards the completion of the Bachelor of Education degree or the Diploma in Technological Studies, not a credit towards a graduate degree.
 These courses will be scheduled in the evening and will not be suspended during the Practicum periods as will the other Initial Teacher Education courses.

-An Introduction to Workplace, Organizational and Economic Democracy EDU5111 Community Development: Innovative Models EDU5115 Diversity and Social Justice: Issues in Physical Education, Recreation and Sport EDU5116 Education and Work EDU5118
+Anne Frank Writing the Adolescent Self EDU5161 Diversity and Social Justice: Issues in Physical Education, Recreation and Sport EDU5116

+Education and Work EDU5118